CityOfBoston Official An official website of the City of Boston

 Building Energy Reporting and Disclosure Ordinance (BERDO)

 Explore the energy use information collected through the Building Energy Reporting and Disclosure Ordinance.
-By providing better information on building energy use, reporting and disclosure is enabling owners and tenants to become more aware of energy use, energy costs, and greenhouse gas emissions and opportunities to reduce all three.
+Providing better information on building energy use, reporting and disclosure is enabling owners and tenants to become more aware of energy use, energy costs, and greenhouse gas emissions and opportunities to reduce all three.
 Learn more

 Building Energy Reporting